carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 #### U: UCD and around

-University College Dublin (UCD)
+University College Dublin (UCD) is our venue host.

+UCD statement: "Founded one hundred and sixty years ago, University College Dublin has continued to make a unique and substantial contribution to the creation of modern Ireland."

+Learn more about the university [here](http://www.ucd.ie/about-ucd/).
+UCD has its own [A-Z directory](https://www.ucd.ie/a-z/) to get specific information.

 #### V: Volunteers, Visa, Veg()ns+

 #### Volunteers

+A group of volunteers will always be present at the venue to help you coordinate with the organiser, session chairs, venue manager, and find your way to the different rooms at the venue.

 If you are at UCD already or coming to the conference, you can offer your help to us by volunteering at the CarpentryCon 2018.
 Sher has written a wonderful [blog on volunteering](http://www.datacarpentry.org/blog/volunteers-wanted/) summarizing what we have done so far in the CarpentryCon, and how you can contribute to it.
 Belinda has put the recent updates (April 2018) [here](https://carpentries.org/blog/2018/04/carpentrycon-update/).
 You can see our discussion on this [etherpad](http://pad.software-carpentry.org/carpentrycon_volunteers).
 How to become a CarpentryCon Volunteer?
 Contact one of us: Malvika Sharan (malvika.sharan@embl.de), Danielle Quinn (danielle.quinn@acadiau.ca), SherAaron Hurt (sheraaron@carpentries.org).

 #### Visa